-A. GRADUATION/MINIMUM COURSE REQUIREMENTS - Changes would start with 2016 incoming Freshman.
+A. GRADUATION/MINIMUM COURSE REQUIREMENTS

 The superintendent of schools, assisted by the professional staff, shall establish graduation requirements for each of the curriculum areas offered by the school district.
 These graduation requirements shall meet the standards established by the Department of Public Instruction and/or state statue.
 The following requirements have been established for graduation from South Page Community School: